Academic Catalog 2024-2025

 CSC 345 - Computer Networks, 3 credits.

-This course is introduction to the fundamental concepts in the design and implementation of computer networks.
-Topics include network topologies, OSI and TCP/IP reference models, local area networks, Wi-Fi, routing.
+This course is an introduction to the fundamental concepts in the design and implementation of computer networks.
+Topics include network topologies, OSI and TCP/IP reference models, local area networks, Wi-Fi, and routing.
 Examples and projects will focus primarily on TCP/IP protocols.

 Frequency: Alternate Years - 1st Semester